whpthomas/open_bvm_ventilator/README.md

-# open_bvm_ventilator
+# Open BVM Ventilator project
- Open 3D printable COTS BVM ventilator project arduino control code.
+This is the Arduino firmware for an open source bag valve mask ventilator featuring 3D printable hardware and common off-the-shelf components.